 A knock on the door on a Saturday night.
-Apparently, early that a.m an estate worker, with an interest in bats, had been called re: a bat that had been found tucked behind a tin of gravy powder in the local golf club kitchen.
+Apparently, early that a.m an estate worker, with an interest in bats, had been called re: a bat that had been found tucked behind a tin of gravy powder in the local golf club kitchen…. hence ‘Bisto’… a somewhat appropriate name suggested by a friend.
 Presumably the bat had inadvertently flown into the kitchen the night before.
 The est. worker kept the bat in a box for the day, intending to release it that night.
 As the bat was not looking good and the weather was really cold and windy; he thankfully decided against it and knocked on my door instead.
-The poor Pipistrelle bat was definitely not fit enough for release; he was underweight and it transpired he also had a digestive problem..
+The poor Pipistrelle bat was definitely not fit enough for release; he was underweight and it transpired he also had a digestive problem.

-Seven days later, am pleased to say the bats digestive problem had been resolved and he had put on weight.
+Seven days later, am pleased to say the bat was much improved.
+His digestive problem had been resolved and he had put on weight.
 I was already caring for a number of bats, so took him along with the others for a test flight courtesy of Sally at East Dorset Bat Rescue.
 He whizzed around non-stop in the large bat flight – his flight pattern and agility so fast that I realise now he could well have been a Nathusius Pip.
-I was so busy with the other rescues tho’, I forgot to check.
-The following night, the weather was good and I felt confident about releasing him.
+I was so busy with the other rescues though that I forgot to check him out or photograph him and as the weather was good the following night I felt confident about releasing him.
 As soon as he had his bearings and could hear other Pips flying around: he took off like a shot.
 It is always a lovely sight and feeling.
-My only regret is that Bisto will be forever my ‘mystery bat’.
-I just wish I’d remembered to check which species he was.
+My only regret is that Bisto will be forever my ‘mystery Pipistrelle bat’.